What do I do if my pet is experiencing an emergency?

 Can I visit my pet while they are being hospitalized at CCVS?

 You can!
 We understand how stressful it can be to have your pet hospitalized and want to make sure we do everything in our power to care for you and your pet.
 CCVS has regular visiting hours from 12 noon to 8 pm.
 If your pet is here for surgery, we do not permit visiting on the day of the procedure so that your pet can rest and recover.

-We unfortunately cannot allow visitation if your pet is in isolation, due to required precautions to prevent the spread of contagious conditions.
+We, unfortunately, cannot allow visitation if your pet is in isolation, due to the required precautions to prevent the spread of contagious conditions.

 What does it mean to be board certified and why is that important?

 To learn more about board certification and why it’s important, visit our Board Certified Specialists page.

 We have two convenient locations.